FraktalLabs/fraktal/README.md

 ## Console Log

 ### In the EVM
-Added opcode to support log.Println to the console / node from string in EVM memory.
+Added opcode to support printing to the console / node from a string in EVM memory.
 Uses the same syntax / encoding as Solidity with memory strings, and takes a pointer to the string's length in memory of the stack as an argument.

 This is done through the `CLOG` opcode and makes testing and development a lot easier and more friendly when using `go-ethereum/build/bin/evm`.